 Belin ABCD Progression Display

-- Keratoconus progression for up to eight exams per eye
+- KC progression for up to eight exams per eye

 - Direct comparison of right and left eye

 The Belin ABCD Progression Display allows direct comparison of up to eight exams per eye.
 The four parameters A (= anterior radius of curvature in 3 mm Zone), B (= back/posterior radius of curvature in 3 mm Zone), C (= corneal thickness at thinnest point) and D (= distance corrected visual acuity - DCVA) are displayed side by side to easily visually determine a trend of progression or depression (according to CXL).
 Each individual exam can be marked as baseline/reference (first exam by default) or as first exam after a cross-linking treatment (white/black bar line).
 The red and green lines describe the respective confidence intervals (CI).
 The red lines describe the group with kc, the green lines the normal/healthy group.
 The solid lines indicate the 95 % CI and the dashed lines the 80 % CI.
 The Belin ABCD KC Staging (Topometric/KC-Staging) and the Belin ABCD Progression Display can be used retrospectively.